 A person who is considered flexible is eager to go beyond it.
 Don’t let anybody get stuck in the old ways of work.
-Routine tasks can be done through automation of tasks or pre-defined work sets.
-But value-added tasks like problem solving require input from individuals.
+Routine tasks can be done through the automation of tasks or pre-defined work sets.
+But value-added tasks like problem-solving require input from individuals.

 Changes come with new ideas for learning.
 This attitude of showing flexibility in the workplace will motivate the employee to learn.
 Since their minds are open to absorbing changes, it is not difficult for them to learn.
 They have the initiative to discover and specialize in ways to learn new ideas.